RyanTheAllmighty/Docker-Hub-API/README.md

 - watch: Runs all 3 main tasks and then watches for file changes to rerun those tasks constantly as files are changed.

 By default Gulp is set to run the jscs, jshint and test tasks when no arguments are provided to it.

+### Note about authentication
+The tests will test authenticated routes which require access to three environment variables to work correctly:

+- DOCKER_HUB_USERNAME
+- DOCKER_HUB_PASSWORD
+- DOCKER_HUB_LOGIN_TOKEN

+The values for these should be pretty straight forward besides the DOCKER_HUB_LOGIN_TOKEN which is a JWT token sent by Docker HUB after a login.

+The best way to retrieve it is to check your browsers cookies for 'https://hub.docker.com' and copy the contents of the cookie named 'jwt'.

 ## Coding standards & styling guidelines
 Please see the [STYLE.md](https://github.com/RyanTheAllmighty/Docker-Hub-API/blob/master/STYLE.md) file for coding standards and style guidelines.